Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 172.27.30.1 os-compute-1.openstack.mine

-We'll be using Ubuntu 24.04 for this deployment, and, as explained in my "OpenTofu (Terraform) and libvirt" article, we created the one pool for base images and other one for cloud-init images.
-Then, we downloaded the Ubuntu 24.04 cloud image.
+We'll be using Ubuntu 24.04 for this deployment, and, as I explained in my "OpenTofu (Terraform) and libvirt" article, I created a set of pools for my Virtual Servers deployment.

 sudo wget -O /data/libvirt/base-image-pool/ubuntu-24.04-base-x.qcow2 \